ValterKasper/space-app/README.md

 - `SPACE_APP_FABRIC_KEY`

-- `SPACE_APP_GOOGLE_MAPS_KEY` - use a google maps api key and replace google-services.json file if you want to show the map in the Launch detail.
+- `SPACE_APP_GOOGLE_MAPS_KEY` - use a google maps api key and replace google-services.json file, if you want to show the map in the Launch detail.

 ### License